 Queen Creek Wedding Photographer: Capturing Bostyn & Brandon on 35mm Film

-There is a specific kind of magic that happens when you strip away the digital perfection and lean into the raw, nostalgic texture of analog.
-While digital photography captures the details, 35mm film captures the feeling.
-For Bostyn and Brandon’s wedding day in Queen Creek, I leaned fully into that timeless aesthetic, documenting their celebration through the lens of a Leica M6 and Portra 400.
+There is a specific kind of magic that happens when you strip away the digital perfection and lean into the raw, nostalgic look and feel of analog film.
+While digital photography captures the details, 35mm film captures the feeling of your unique love story.
+My photography services are designed to prioritize these raw, nostalgic moments over staged perfection.
+For Bostyn and Brandon’s wedding day in Queen Creek, I leaned fully into that timeless aesthetic, documenting their wedding day celebration through the lens of a Leica M6 and Portra 400.
 While I also shot the wedding with my normal digital setup, my favorite shots typically are the ones taken on film.

 Why 35mm Film Looks so Good on a Wedding Day

-Queen Creek offers a unique desert palette—dusty sages, deep copper soils, and that iconic golden hour glow that hits different in the San Tan Valley.
+Queen Creek offers a unique desert palette—dusty sages, deep copper soils, and that iconic golden hour glow in the San Tan Valley.
 Digital sensors often struggle to render those highlights without looking clinical.
 Film, however, thrives in this light.

-• Portra 400: Used for the ceremony and portraits to ensure those creamy skin tones and vibrant desert colors remained true to life.
+- Portra 400, now Ektacolor 400: Used for the ceremony and portraits to ensure those creamy skin tones and vibrant desert colors remained true to life.

 An Intimate Queen Creek Celebration